apex/apex/CONTRIBUTING.md

-# How to contribute

-For the most part nothing special, use `gofmt`, `golint`, and `go vet` before issuing a pull-request.
-Unless your pull-request contains several descrete changes, it should be rebased (using `rebase -i` or similar) into a single commit.
-The commit message should start with a lowercase verb such as "fix", "refactor", "add", "remove", and so on.
-If you're unsure about the format just look at our existing commits.
-If a commit references an open issue on GitHub make sure to add ".
-Closes #N".

-That is all!
+# Pull Requests

+When creating a pull-request you should:

+- Open an issue first to confirm that the change or feature will be accepted
+- Lint your code with `gofmt`, `golint`, and `govet`
+- Squash multiple commits into a single commit via `git rebase -i`
+- Ensure your commit message starts with a verb such as "add", "fix", "refactor", "remove"
+- Ensure that your commit message references the issue with ".
+Closes #N"